origo-map/origo-documentation/content/settings.md

 `minZoom` | number | Minimum zoom level.
 Defaults to 0.
 `resolutions` | array | Resolutions for the tilegrid.
 If omitted maps resolutions are used.
 `tileSize` | number or array | Size of tiles in the tileGrid.
-Default is [256,256]
+Default is [256,256] `origin` | array | If origin is set it is used instead of top/bottom left coordinate of the extent.
+Optional

 #### Example tileGridOptions